 - Tempered glass chips last longer, do not burn, melt, or discolor.

 - Radiate 3-4 times more heat with its reflective surface than wood or ceramic logs.

 - As with all glass products, there is the risk of breaking pieces if mishandled.
 When re-installing after moving, there may be some glass sediment or broken pieces at the bottom of your container.

 If you’re considering adding a fire pit or other outdoor living space to your backyard, we’d love to hear from you.
-You may call us at (847) 250-4100 or sign up for a Free Design Consultation We look forward to speaking with you.
+You may call us at (847) 250-4100 or sign up for a Complimentary Design Consultation We look forward to speaking with you.